Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Proof of Theorem

-\end{lem} \begin{proof} The proof follows using It\^{o}'s formula along with a standard Gronwall-type argument (see, e.g., \cite[Lemma 11]{KUMAR} in combination with an inductive procedure outlined in the proof of Proposition \ref{Prop:MomentDelayMcKean}.
+\end{lem} \begin{proof} The proof can be carried out using It\^{o}'s formula along with a standard Gronwall-type argument (see, e.g., \cite[Lemma 4]{K}) in combination with an inductive procedure outlined in the proof of Proposition \ref{Prop:MomentDelayMcKean}.
 We note that item (a) in ({\bf AD$_\sigma^2$}) on the uniform boundedness of derivatives of $\sigma$ with respect to the delay variables implies that